BlankManifold/OneTwo/README.md

 My first game jam ever!
 A simple puzzle game made for [Newbies Game Jam (2022 - 1)](https://itch.io/jam/newbies), minimalism was the required theme!

-OneTwo is now published at ...
+OneTwo is now published (and obviously free to play) at [OneTwo in itch.io](https://neurodivergentgames.itch.io/onetwo)!

 ## Objective